bdavidxyz/protheme2/about.md

 title: About
 ---

 I'm a web developer based in Paris, France.
-I graduated a master in computer sciences, started my career as a back-end developer, having various position as tester, project leader.
+I graduated a master in computer sciences, started my career as a back-end developer, have held various position as tester, quality leader, project leader, mentor, always keeping hands on code.
 I switched to front-end technologies years ago and now I am focused full-time on what I love doing: building great software.

 Some things I look for in the things I work on: